-ASX RECOMMENDATIONS COMPLIANCE DETAILED DESCRIPTION ASX Recommendation 1.5 - Diversity Continued STRATEGY KEY PERFORMANCE TARGET ACT ΓUAL If the entity was in the S&P/ASX 300 Index at AREA INDICATOR 2021 2022 2025 (AS AT 31 DEC 2021) the commencement of the reporting period, the measurable objective for achieving gender diversity in the composition of its board should be to have not less than 30% of its directors of each gender within a specified period.
-Board of Directors Representation of women on the Board of Directors of the Company (includes Managing Director & Chief Executive Officer).
-33% 33% 50% ± 10% 3 3% Senior Leadership Team (CEO, CEO-1 & CEO-2) Representation of women in senior leadership roles, defined as the Key Management Personnel (KMP) of the Company and KMP direct reports in General Manager level roles and above.
-25% 25% 50% ± 10% 20% Corporate Group Representation of women across Corporate business divisions 50% ± 10% Including KMP Excluding KMP (Australia and Dubai).
-50% 54% Operations Representation of women across Twigg Exploration Balama Vidalia and Mining Limitada (Balama Graphite Operation) and Syrah Technologies LLC (Vidalia Active Anode Material Project).
-Balama 20% Vidalia 18% Balama 20% Vidalia 18% Balama 22% Vidalia 20% 15% 14% The Company qualified cand headcount ramp-ups into considerate is committed to assessing a idates are appointed on all coordiversity and bringing an and selecting e occasions, whil mployees base st simultaneous ed on merit to ens sure the best, o provide supp porting The Company is not considered a "relevan stor employer with 100 or mo nt employer" un der the Workpl ace General Equ iality Act 2012 , as it is not a
+ASX Recommendation 1.5 - Diversity Continued

+If the entity was in the S&P/ASX 300 Index at the commencement of the reporting period, the measurable objective for achieving gender diversity in the composition of its board should be to have not less than 30% of its directors of each gender within a specified period.

+Ctratage Area (Kay Target Act tual Strategy Area / Key Performance Indicator 2022 2023 2025 As At 31 I Dec 2022 Board of Directors Representation of women on the Board of Directors of the Company (includes Managing Director & Chief Executive Officer).
+33% 33% 40:40:20 ratio 33 3% Senior Leadership Team (C EO, CEO- 1 & CEO-2 ) Representation of women in senior leadership roles, defined as the Key Management Personnel (KMP) of the Company and KMP direct reports in General Manager level roles and above.
+25% 25% 40:40:20 ratio 27 7% Corporate Group Representation of women across Corporate business 50% ± 1 0% 40:4 10:20 ratio Including KMP Excluding KMP divisions (Australia and Dubai).
+45% 50% Operations Representation of women across Twigg Balama 20% Balama 20% Balama 22% Balama Vidalia Exploration and Mining Limitada (Balama Graphite Operation) and Syrah Technologies LLC (Vidalia Active Anode Material Project).
+Vidalia 18% Vidalia 20% Vidalia 22% 18% 19%